renzmann/renzmann.github.io/content/posts/003_random_echo_house/index.md

 ---
-title: "(Python) Composition and Data Pipelines"
+title: "Data Pipelines as Function Composition"
 date: 2022-05-01T00:00:00-00:00
 draft: False
 ---

-TODO better title - some working thoughts:
-  - object orientation
-  - random echo house
-  - composition vs. inheritance
-  - data, immutability, functional concepts in python

-Some time ago, I saw this fantastic talk by Sandy Metz on object composition, specifically her example starting at the 17:00 mark until the end.
+Some time ago, I saw this fantastic talk by Sandy Metz on favoring object composition over inheritance.

 {{< youtube "OMPfEXIlTVE?t=1020" >}}

-In the video, she uses the cumulative folk tale [_This Is the House That Jack Built_][jacks-wiki] as the basis for transformation.
-The poem's first few lines looks like this:
+At the 17:00 mark, she introduces the cumulative folk tale [_This Is the House That Jack Built_][jacks-wiki], the first few lines of which looks like this:

 > This is the house that Jack built.</br></br>
 > This is the rat that ate the cheese that lay in the house that Jack